vihaanshah2014/OutReach/README.md

 2.  playwright install

-3. Configure OpenAI API credentials in your environment or as needed.
+3. Configure OpenAI API credentials in your environment or as needed. (set OPENAI_API_KEY=yourkey)

 Usage